Frequently Asked Questions

 Do I need a GP referral?

 Can I obtain a rebate from Medicare?

 At this point in time, counsellors are not eligible for Medicare rebates.
 If you are under the mental health plan from your GP, you may choose to see a psychologist.
 However, it must be noted that a ‘gap’ between the Medicare rebate and the psychologist fee may be incurred.
 This is often similar to what you would pay when seeing a counsellor.
 Also be aware that mental health plans only cover a maximum of ten sessions.
 Following these sessions, you will be required to pay the full psychologist fee (which can be over $150p/h).
 Seeing a qualified counsellor can, in the long run, be a more cost-effective way of seeking the help you need.
-If you are experiencing financial difficulties, please chat to us to see how we may be able to assist you.
+If you are experiencing financial difficulties, please chat to me to see how we may be able to assist you.